Cindy McCain endorses Biden for president in rebuke of Trump

 “It’s not pleasant for me to renounce the nominee of my party,” McCain said during a debate as he sought his sixth term in the Senate.
 “He won the nomination fair and square.”

 A Navy pilot, John McCain was shot down over North Vietnam in 1967.
-He was captured, beaten and held prisoner for more than five years, refusing to be released ahead of other American servicemembers.
+He was captured, beaten and held prisoner for more than five years, refusing to be released before other American servicemembers.

-During his 2016 campaign, Trump said of McCain, “He’s not a war hero.
+During the 2016 campaign, Trump said of McCain, “He’s not a war hero.
 He was a war hero because he was captured.
 I like people who weren’t captured.”
-McCain later angered Trump with his dramatic thumbs-down vote against repealing Obama’s health care law.
+McCain later angered Trump with a dramatic thumbs-down vote against repealing Obama’s health care law.

 Trump wasn’t invited to John McCain’s funeral.